 What is Backbeater?

-It's an iOS App which allows drummers to monitor the tempo they're playing, accurately and easily.
+It's an app for iOS and Android which allows drummers to monitor the tempo they're playing, accurately and easily.

 What do I need to get it to work?

-At a minimum you need the iOS App and the sensor.
+At a minimum you need the iOS app or the Android app and the sensor.

 Why do I need it?